 Travel Nevada Pro Tip

-If you are looking for a pristine cross-country ski experience in the Lake Tahoe Basin, Spooner Backcountry is your gateway to 13,000 acres of backcountry bliss.
+If you are looking for a pristine snowshoeing or cross-country ski experience (or just somewhere to play in the snow) in the Lake Tahoe Basin, Spooner Backcountry is your gateway to 13,000 acres of backcountry bliss.
 From park HQ, jump on a network of cross-country ski trails that traverse through dense forests, open meadows, and along the shoreline of Spooner Lake.
 The Spooner Lake Trail is perfect for the whole family, while more experienced skiers can jump on trails up North Canyon Road to Marlette Lake, winter conditions permitting.
-Nevada Nordie manages the community ski trail, making this wintertime expedition available with a $10 entrance free for parking.
+Nevada Nordic manages the community ski trail, making this wintertime expedition available with a $10 entrance free for parking.

 Spooner Lake & Backcountry is open 24 hours a day, 7 days a week from sunrise to sunset.
 For the most up-to-date info on hours, campsite and cabin availability, get in touch with the park directly at (775) 831-0494.